stephenmcd/gnotty/README.rst

 These event handlers are defined using the ``timer`` event name for the ``gnotty.bots.events.on`` decorator, and simply run repeatedly at a given interval.
-A second argument to the decorator is required that defines the interval in seconds as an integer.
-Note that the interval argument is used to ``sleep`` after each time the event handler is run, in order to implement the interval, so an interval of 30 seconds won't necessarily run precisely twice per minute, since the event handler itself will take time to execute, particularly if it accesses external resources over a network.
+A ``seconds`` keyword argument to the decorator defines the interval in seconds as an integer.
+Note that the ``seconds`` keyword argument is used to ``sleep`` after each time the event handler is run, in order to implement the interval, so an interval of 30 seconds won't necessarily run precisely twice per minute, since the event handler itself will take time to execute, particularly if it accesses external resources over a network.

 Webhook Events